gabcg/notes/MSI Notes/MSI.md

 When this time passes, a defined amount of energy is added.
 This energy is not just a value (which would be represented in the plot as a vertical line), but rather a gaussian distribution with a defined height and width.
 That is why the increases of energy are called hills.

 As we add a hill, the potential energy function is increased.
 If we added just one, the structure would fall to the minimum again, then it would climb again and after 6 ps, fall again.
 To prevent this, more hills are added until the vale is filled and the structure cannot go to the bottom.
-The consequence of this is that the energy barrier is decreased.
-We keep the information about the number of hills added and their shape, so we know how much energy we are adding to the landscape. *I guess this means that we don't end up with a biased landscape*.
+The consequence of this is that the energy barrier decreases.
+The information about the number of hills added and their shape is kept to know how much energy has been added to the landscape. *I guess this means that we don't end up with a biased landscape*.

 As the hills remain in the vale once it has been filled it prevents that it is resampled.
 That's why it is said that this method **introduces memory to the system**.

 Defining the shape of the hills can be done with big energy values, allowing to get a rough idea of the landscape.
 To be more accurate, smaller values are used.
 The bigger the value, the faster a vale is filled.

 Convergence in metadynamics is achieved when everything has flattened out, so any hill you add results in staying in the same place.
 In papers, convergence is demonstrated by showing the last plots of the profile: if they are the same, convergence is achieved.
 It is also possible that maybe one part has converged and others not.
-In that case, it would be acceptable to say that there is convergence if we are only interested in that part.
+If we are interested only in that part it would be acceptable to say that there is convergence.

 The procedure is computationally fast, as 6 ps is nothing, while with unbiased simulations we could never scape the minimum.
 At the end, we will have information about the whole energy landscape.